-This is something that each of here today should consider, and especially our young people; in terms of what you believe that God will do with you in your life.
+It was a prophetic dream.
+But the details of fulfillment; of how this dream would come to pass, these were not made known to him.
+His brothers, therefore, thought that he was presumptuous and proud.
+This is something that each of us here today should consider, and especially our young people; in terms of what you believe that God will do with your life.
 You may sense that God has given you great gifts and abilities.
-Your parents and other people may be very pleased with your godly character and have great hopes for your future.
-As you pray, you may sense that God is calling you to some great work or to some position of authority where others could greatly benefit from the things that you will do.
-And yet, do you see it from this text; even such a great and godly young person as Joseph was; he had a great need to understand the truth of Proverbs 15: 33.
-"The fear of the Lord is the instruction of wisdom, and before honor comes humility."
-And Proverbs 25: 27 which says, "It is not good to eat much honey; so to seek one's own glory is not glory."
+Your parents and other people may be very pleased with your godly character, and have great hopes for your future.
+As you pray, you may sense that God is calling you to do some great work.

+Or that you are being called to some position of authority where others will benefit greatly from the things that you will do.
+And yet, I hope that you see from this text, that even such a great and godly young person as Joseph was, he still needed to understand the truth of Proverbs 15: 33 - "The fear of the Lord is the instruction of wisdom, and before honor comes humility."
+And Proverbs 25: 27 which says - "It is not good to eat much honey; so to seek one's own glory is not glory."
 Joseph was looking for greater respect from his brothers.
-He was hoping that they would respect the God that had given him the dream.
+He was hoping that they would respect the fact God that had given him this dream.

 Instead he found their hearts and their words rising against him in indignation.
 "Shall you indeed reign over us?"
 "Or shall you indeed have dominion over us?"
 "So they hated him even more for his dreams and for his words."
 Is it wrong to share your dreams?
-No, it is not, but learn to share them in the right way.
+No, it is not, but you must learn to share them in the right way.
 The right way is humility and the fear of the Lord.
-It is more important to cultivate the secret life of prayer and waiting upon God, than in trying to impress yourself or others with your own greatness.
+It is more important to cultivate the secret life of prayer, and waiting upon God, than in trying to impress yourself, or others, with your own greatness.

 Proverbs chapter 2, verse 1 and following says, "My son, if you will receive my words, and treasure my commands within you, so that you incline your ear to wisdom, and apply your heart to understanding; yes if you cry out for discernment, and lift up your voice for understanding, if you seek her as silver and search for her as for hidden treasures; then you will understand the fear of the Lord, and find the knowledge of God."
-"For the Lord gives wisdom; from His mouth come knowledge and understanding; he stores up sound wisdom for the upright; He is a shield to those who walk uprightly."
-Joseph was going to have to face some very difficult days ahead while he proved the truth of these verses.
-But God and the wisdom that He alone could give, would become even more precious to him through it.
+"For the Lord gives wisdom; from His mouth come knowledge and understanding; He stores up sound wisdom for the upright; He is a shield to those who walk uprightly."